mhowlett/Nhiredis/README.md

 _ServiceStack.Redis_ - I have used this client a lot.
 What I don't like about it is the command function names are not the same as the actual Redis commands (which in turn means that I can never remember the Redis commands when I work with a different client, in particular the CLI).
 Also, I don't really like the choice of names.
 For example we have AddItemToList, EnqueueItemOnList and PushItemToList which all do the same thing.
 When I look through the list of methods and see each of these, I wonder which, if any add to the left, or right (particularly as redis has both LPUSH and RPUSH).

-My original list of complaints was a longer, but when I went to justify them here (having already built Nhiredis), I found I couldn't - my attitude was just overly tainted by the above.
+My original list of complaints was actually longer, but when I went to justify them here (having already built Nhiredis), I found I couldn't - my attitude was just overly tainted by the above.

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.